rajiv256/huckle/README.md

 > cargo 0.19.0-nightly (4e95c6b41 2017-03-23)

-First fork the repository ouros-final to your github.
+First fork the repository huckle-final to your github.
 And then clone it into your computer.
 Assuming you already have Rust installed.

 Now go to the project root directory.
 Inside it, override the versions in this directory to the above nightly versions.
 Use the below command.